szyhdev/unix/README.md

   * 19.6.
 Using the pty Program
   * 19.7.
 Advanced Features
   * 19.8.
 Summary
-- 20. A Database Library
+- Chapter 20.
+A Database Library
   * 20.1.
 Introduction
   * 20.2.
 History
   * 20.3.
 The Library